 When I became a Christian, I became a new person in spirit.
 And ever since, my spirit yearns to shelter in the Father.
 The Psalmist refers to that place of shelter as the secret place of the Most High God, El Elyon.
 (Psalm 91:1) And when we dwell, actually reside, in that secret place, we find rest.
 Rest of mind – peace – assurance.
 Isn’t rest what we really want?
 I do.

 Some places on this earth, even right here in Michigan, would make amazing secret places.
 They are wonderlands.
 Like the secret garden from Frances Hodges Burnett’s book by the same name, any one of these wonderlands could be made into a story titled The Secret Place.
 The Munising Falls in the middle of the Lake Superior shoreline of the Upper Peninsula is one of these secret places.
 I’ve been there a few times.
-You walk into a valley, as such, cut into the woods and you follow a stream, looking ahead, to a single waterfall, dropping 50 feet over a sandstone cliff.
+You walk into a valley, as such, which is found within the woods, and you follow a stream, looking ahead, to a single waterfall, dropping 50 feet over a sandstone cliff.
 The trail crosses the stream on a quaint little footbridge and leads right up to the falls.
 You can walk behind the falls.
 If this site was not open to the public, this wonderland would be the perfect secret place.

 Today, we found another secret place at the Presque Isle River.
 The river runs over 40 miles, through the Ottawa National Forest, into the Porcupine Mountains Wilderness State Park, and empties into Lake Superior, the last couple of miles being the most remarkable, beautiful cascade of waterfalls over red rock imaginable.
-Along the west side of these last miles is the most popular area of viewing, with several spaces for people to park and walk along the water’s edge.
+Along the west side of these last miles is the most popular area of viewing for tourists, with several spaces for people to park and walk along the water’s edge.
 A boardwalk makes the hike along the ups and downs of the west side a bit easier.